 Photochemical Production of Sulfate and Methanesulfonic Acid from Dissolved Organic Sulfur in Natural Waters

-Despite its abundance, its importance in biological processes and its influence on metal bioavailability, the biogeochemical cycle of dissolved organic sulfur (DOS) in aquatic systems is still poorly understood.
-Recent high-resolution mass spectrometry studies showed a selective loss of organic sulfur during photodegradation of dissolved organic matter (DOM), which was hypothesized to be associated with the production of sulfate.
-Here we present evidence of ubiquitous production of sulfate and small non-volatile S-containing compounds during photodegradation of DOM samples from a wide range of natural environments.
-Our estimates indicate that photoproduction of sulfate in the ocean exceeds that of carbonyl sulfide and carbon disulfide by at least two orders of magnitude, suggesting that photodegradation plays a significant role in the aquatic and atmospheric cycle of DOS.
+Despite its importance in biological processes and its influence on metal bioavailability, the biogeochemical cycle of dissolved organic sulfur (DOS) in aquatic systems is still poorly understood.
+Recent high-resolution mass spectrometry (HRMS) studies showed a selective loss of organic sulfur during photodegradation of dissolved organic matter (DOM), which was hypothesized to result in the production of sulfate.
+Here, we provide evidence of ubiquitous production of sulfate, methanesulfonic acid (MSA) and methanesulfinic acid (MSIA) during photodegradation of DOM samples from a wide range of natural terrestrial environments.
+We show that photochemical production of sulfate is generally at least one order of magnitude more efficient than the production of MSA and MSIA, as well as volatile S-containing compounds (i.e., CS2and COS).
+We also identify possible molecular precursors for sulfate and MSA, and we demonstrate that a wide range of relevant classes of DOS compounds (in terms of S oxidation state and molecular structure) can liberate sulfate upon photosensitized degradation.
+This work indicates that photochemistry plays a more significant role in the aquatic and atmospheric cycle of DOS than currently believed.